open-wc/open-wc/docs/about/README.md

 ### Why Web Components

-We believe that the open web is an ideal platform for application development.
-It's free, open, and standardized nature reenforces user's privacy and control while enabling developers to produce useful apps.
+We believe that web components provide a standards-based solution to problems like reusability, interopability, and encapsulation.

 #### Historical Background